SuyuZ1/Flappy-Bird/README.md

 - **Pipe:** Represents the obstacles that the bird must avoid.
 - **Weapon:** Represents rocks and bombs that can be used to destroy pipes.
 - **LifeBar:** Displays the bird's remaining lives.

-The UML diagram (from Project 2A) outlines the relationship between these classes and their main attributes and methods.

 ## Game Mechanics